glebezh/Bandle-Game/README.md

 # Bandle-Game

-My recreation of the popular game Bandle, built using TypeScript, React and the Python FastApi for the backend.
+My recreation of the popular game Bandle!
+Built using TypeScript, React, Python FastApi and the Demucs Audio Separation model for track separation.

 ## How to access
 You can either run the application locally or access the hosted version online: